 - A protocol with a large number of CPU-bound packets may impact other protocols in the same class, as some of these protocols share the same policer.
 For example, Address Resolution Protocol (ARP) shares 4000 hardware policers with an array of host protocols like Telnet, Internet Control Message Protocol (ICMP), SSH, FTP, and SNMP in the system-cpp-police-forus class.
 If there is an ARP poisoning or an ICMP attack, hardware policers start throttling any incoming traffic that exceeds 4000 packets per second to protect the CPU and the overall integrity of the system.
-As a result, ARP and ICMP host protocols are dropped, along with any other host protocols that share the same class. - The creation of user-defined class-maps is not supported.
+As a result, ARP and ICMP host protocols are dropped, along with any other host protocols that share the same class. - Starting from Cisco IOS XE Fuji 16.8.1a, the creation of user-defined class-maps is not supported.